thatnealpatel/the-invisible-impact/EDU_RSRC.md

 #### Branching

-Branching is quite literally what is sounds like!
+Branching is quite literally what it sounds like!
 We talked about how our VCS is a tree!
 Well, we call it a tree because it has branches!
 Now many philosophies exist for *how* your branches should be set up.
 Some people will assign a branch to each person's work.
 Other systems will assign branches based on what is being worked on, regardless of how many people are working on it.

 *How* you branch is not as important as *why* you branch.
 When you create a branch, you are making a perfect replica of the project and *branching* it away from another branch, say the `main` branch.
 It is important to note that the simplest branch is a branch which contains nothing.